 ASME Section IX — Welding and Brazing Qualifications

 ASME Section IX defines requirements for qualifying welding procedures (WPS/PQR) and welder performance for pressure-containing applications.
-It is mandatory for:
+It is mandatory for pressure vessel fabrication, boiler manufacturing, process piping systems, and any application where ASME codes govern the final product.

 ASME Section IX qualifications are not interchangeable with AWS qualifications.
-If your shop performs both structural and pressure work, you need separate qualification records for each.
+Shops performing both structural and pressure work need separate qualification records for each.

 How They Interact With ISO 9001